truckershitch/cncjs-pendant-gamepad/README.md

 * Handles clone PS3 controllers with the --clone option (disables rumble and battery LED status)
 * New debugging features, such as --fakeSocket and --verbose
 * Auto-reconnect to pendant if connection fails (instead of killing the program)
+* Added computed feed speed based on distance to travel to have gantry that quickly respond to changes (for Marlin)

 --------------------------------------